 Acquisition costs are included with the original book cost at the time of purchase.
-The difference between the original cost and the value as at the reporting date is recorded in the accounts as "Change in Market Value of Investments".
+At the year end, however, investments on the balance sheet are valued at market value.
+The difference is recorded in the Accounts as "Change in Market Value of Investments".